YunoHost-Apps/pixelfed_ynh/README.md

 User-agent: *
 Disallow: /
 ```
-Note: search engines will see that files and may or may not respect its content.
+Note: search engines will see that file and may or may not respect its content.

+Since 0.10.10, by default `/discover/places/`, `/stories/` and `/i/` are present in that file.

 ### Pixelfed php commands and php version